-- Three letters of recommendation from academic references or references in the industry or government who are familiar with the applicant's academic and/or professional accomplishments. - A current resume. - Resume Detailed goal statement to include why you are interested in coming into Mason's Forensic Science Master's program, career goals, and professional aspirations. aspirations, and proposed area of interest for your final research project.
-Forensic Biology and Forensic Chemistry concentration applicants must also include their proposed area of interest for their final research project. - A copy Two copies of official transcripts from each institution of higher education attended.
+- Three letters of recommendation from academic references or references in the industry or government who are familiar with the applicant's academic and/or professional accomplishments. - A current resume. - Detailed goal statement to include why you are interested in coming into Mason's Forensic Science Master's program, career goals, and professional aspirations.
+Forensic Biology and Forensic Chemistry concentration applicants must also include their proposed area of interest for their final research project. - A copy of official transcripts from each institution of higher education attended.

-In addition to the general admission requirements, international students and students having earned international degrees should also refer to Admission of International Students and International Application

-Procedures for additional requirements.
+In addition to the general admission requirements, international students and students having earned international degrees should also refer to Admission of International Students and International Application Procedures for additional requirements.
 Non-native English-speaking applicants are required to meet the university's English Language Proficiency Requirements.